frontenddogma/web-development-glossary/manuscript/f.md

 `foreach`
 : → Loop

+Foreign key
+: A set of attributes in a database table that refers to the primary key of another table.
+The foreign key links these two tables.&nbsp;[†](#w-foreign-key)

 Fork
 : The taking of a copy of source code from one software package and starting independent development on it, creating a distinct and separate piece of software.
 A fork can imply not merely a development branch, but also a split in the developer community, a form of schism.&nbsp;[†](#w-fork)